-Here Youth Time Magazine publishes two of the most interesting and informative youth related news items of the past week.
+Here Youth Time Magazine publishes three of the most interesting and informative youth related news items of the past week.
 Our weekly news roundup is published every Monday and Friday and contains just some of the most important developments in the world of global youth.
 Follow, like and submit comments on Facebook and other Youth Time media.

 We’ve highlighted below some of the most recent developments and occurrences in youth-related news and events.
 In this week's Friday news we speak about an increase in enrolment at Switzerland's top tech universities, the problem of drug abuse, criminal gangs and prostitution at Kenyan university hostels and the Federal Executive Council's (FEC) warning to Nigerian universities to stop charging tuition fees.

 Argentina, though the economy has been doing poorly over the last few years there is no denying the fact that it’s one of the most beautiful countries in the world, the land of music and dance including where Tango originated and a country where the people know life is about having fun.